MelancholyZhong/Moviewer2.0/README.md

 ```
      cd server
-     npm run initdb
+     yarn install
+     cd frontend
+     yarn install && yarn build
+     cd ..
-     npm run inituser
+     yarn run initMovies
-     npm start
+     yarn start
 ```

 ### Instructions to use

 1. If you simply want to search for a movie, you can use the search function without logging in.
 In order to have access to favorites list and to watch list, you will have to log in first.
 2. If you don't have an account, you can click "sign up" to register a new account.
 Both login and sign up have validation input such as checking if credentials match or if account already exists when creating a new account.
 3. Once logged in, you will be directed to the dashboard which contains favorite list and to watch list.
 You can update your favorite list and watch list here.
 4. Click logout to sign out.

 ## Authors and Project Link